best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 The notion of private does not mean secure in Python.
 The main goal is to _expose less information to the other developers using your class_.
 ```

 Different implementations can be used by the end user - if the classes support the same methods.
-In Python, this is known as **duck typing** (if it looks like a duck, and quacks like a duck - it must be a duck); here, if a class has the same methods that you require as another class, you can use either class.
+In Python, this is known as 'duck typing' (if it looks like a duck, and quacks like a duck - it must be a duck); here, if a class has the same methods that you require as another class, you can use either class.
 In the above example, if we created a class `LoyaltyAccount` with the same methods of withdrawing points, we could foreseeably slot that class in instead of the `BankAccount` class.

 ```{admonition} Liskov Substitution